Many of our clients weigh the pros and cons of using an online printer. How do you know if it’s right for you?

 If you’re focused on quality and consistency, you’re likely to be disappointed with online printing.
 Colors and print quality tend to vary from one print run to the next, so you’ll need to be aware that the logo and brand graphics on your stationery package, for instance, may not look perfectly consistent from letterhead to business card to brochure.
 In addition, the CMYK (full color) printing by online vendors is created with a relatively low line screen compared to high-end local printers.
 This can cause photos to appear somewhat coarse, and fine lines, light text, and intricate graphics often appear less crisp or solid.

 But other times they’re just fine.
-If you’re flexible on some factors, online printing may be a reasonable solution for you.
-We’ve saved a lot of money for our clients over the last few years using online print vendors, and our sophisticated design work often makes up for the lower quality of budget printing.
-Your timeline might also be a deciding factor that sends you to online printing.
+If you’re flexible on some factors, online printing may be a reasonable solution.
+We’ve saved our clients a lot of money using online print vendors, and our sophisticated design work often makes up for the lower quality of budget printing.
+Your timeline may also be a deciding factor in choosing online printing.
 With some of these vendors offering 24-hour processing, we’ve made many tight deadlines that were not possible using a local printer.

 So, if you’re fastidious about details and need your printed materials to reflect the quality of your business, allow for a bit more money and time and opt for a local offset printer.
 If budget or timing is more important, give online printing a try.
-For the best results, make sure to have Stride handle your print management, as we do all we can to ensure that each print job is handled with the utmost care.
+For best results, let Stride handle your print management— we’ll do all we can to ensure the best results for your print needs, no matter which vendor you choose.

 Contact Stride today about your next print job – and let us handle the rest!